pydata/bottleneck/README.rst

 Introduction
 ============

-Bottleneck is a collection of fast, NumPy array functions written in Cython.
+Bottleneck is a collection of fast NumPy array functions written in Cython.

 The three categories of Bottleneck functions: